-- HBCU is a designation of a "historically Black college or university that was established prior to 1964, whose principal mission was, and is, the education of Black Americans, and that is accredited by a nationally recognized accrediting agency or association determined by the Secretary [of Education] to be a reliable authority as to the quality of training offered or is, per such an agency or association, making reasonable progress toward accreditation." - HSIs are colleges or universities who must have at least 45 percent full-time Hispanic undergraduate student enrollment and at least 50 percent of its Hispanic student population must be low income.
+- Historically Black College or University (HBCU) is a designation of a "historically Black college or university that was established prior to 1964, whose principal mission was, and is, the education of Black Americans, and that is accredited by a nationally recognized accrediting agency or association determined by the Secretary [of Education] to be a reliable authority as to the quality of training offered or is, per such an agency or association, making reasonable progress toward accreditation." - Hispanic-Serving Institutions (HSIs) are colleges or universities that must have at least 45 percent full-time Hispanic undergraduate student enrollment and at least 50 percent of its Hispanic student population must be low income. - Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) are colleges or universities with an undergraduate enrollment that is at least 10 percent Asian American and Native American Pacific Islander.

-TCUs are located on federal trust territories and were created in response to the higher education needs of American Indians, and generally serve geographically isolated populations that have no other means of accessing education beyond the high school level.
+Tribal College or University (TCUs) are located on federal trust territories and were created in response to the higher education needs of American Indians, and generally serve geographically isolated populations that have no other means of accessing education beyond the high school level.
 Tribal colleges combine personal attention with cultural relevance to encourage American Indians - especially those living on reservations - to overcome the barriers they face to higher education.